sachaarbonel/sachaarbonel.github.io/src/content/blog/my-journey.md

 heroImage: '/blog-images/journey.jpg'
 ---

-As I'm writing this post, the day's about to end & it's the last day of this year.
+As I'm writing this post, this is the first day of thie new year.
 I'll also be completing my bachelor's degree in a few months.
 All this makes me think about all the series of events that led me to this day.
 I was also about to write my very first blog post on my website so I figured, why not let this be it!

+I thought this would be a nice way to document my journey.
 So here it goes...

+> Disclaimer \
-> This is the very first blog post I'm writing, you've been warned for some weird grammar structures & loads of cringeness ahead.
-Feel free to email me your suggestions on how should I improve.
+> This is my very first blog post.
+Be prepared for a boatload of cringeness & some rather unusual grammatical structures ahead. 😅

 My journey into web development began all the way back in 2019, I had just given my 10th board exams & was awaiting results during the vacations.
 This is when I got my first real world project (I still had no idea about anything other than HTML & CSS).